BogdanLucaci12/EncryptoChatApp/README.md

 This app can help you chat with others instantly, send images, and customize your profile.

-The site can be acces at https://encryptochatapp.netlify.app/
+The site can be accessed at: https://encryptochatapp.netlify.app/

 https://github.com/user-attachments/assets/d3c7f27d-430b-49e8-aa7d-908043b197c4